 \section{Introduction}

-The discovery of the fractional quantum Hall effects (FQHE) delivered a new born area of condensed matter physics, the two dimensional strongly-correlated electron physics \cite{tsg}.
+The discovery of the fractional quantum Hall effects (FQHE) delivered a new area of condensed matter physics, the two-dimensional strongly-correlated electron physics \cite{tsg}.
 After Laughlin's trial wave function \cite{laughlin}, several phenomenological effective theories were proposed for the FQHE \cite{effth1, effth11, effth2}.
-In particular, Wen presented a {\em pure} Abelian Chern-Simons(CS) theory to describe the topological order in a number of FQH states \cite{effth2}.
-In view of the need of the lowest Landau level (LLL) projection, non-commutative Chern-Simons theory \cite{nccs} seems to be a candidate for better description.
+In particular, Wen presented a { pure} Abelian Chern-Simons(CS) theory to describe the topological order in a number of FQH states \cite{effth2}.
+In view of the need of the lowest Landau level (LLL) projection, noncommutative Chern-Simons theory \cite{nccs} seems to be a candidate for better description.
 However, the microscopic origin of the Chern-Simons gauge fluctuations is not yet clear.

-In this paper, we will show that the Chern-Simons gauge fluctuations originate from the collective fluctuations in electron position around its guiding center (which will be defined in the next section). these collective fluctuations that give rise to a fluctuating geometry was recently noticed by Haldane \cite{haldane}.
-Since the guiding center coordinates become non-commuting in the lowest Landau level\cite{haldanewu}, we further propose that a highly nontrivial two-dimensional quantum geometry emerges in the guiding center space from these collective dynamic internal geometric degrees of freedoms, and is described by a noncommutative Chern-Simons gauge theory.
+In this paper, we will show that the Chern-Simons gauge fluctuations originate from the collective fluctuations in electron position around the guiding center (which will be defined in the next section).
+These collective fluctuations that give rise to a fluctuating geometry were recently noticed by Haldane \cite{haldane}.
+Since the guiding center coordinates become noncommuting in the lowest Landau level\cite{haldanewu}, we further {show} that a highly nontrivial two-dimensional quantum geometry emerges in the guiding center space from these collective dynamic internal geometric degrees of freedom, and is {consistent with the} noncommutative Chern-Simons gauge theory {to the first-order expansion of the noncommutative parameter}.
 The latter is shown to provide additional topological observables naturally in distinguishing different fractional quantum Hall states besides the filling factor \cite{haldane}.